Proximify/packman/README.md

 $ composer global require proximify/packman
 ```

-This option is the best because it has to be done only once and it works for installing projects that come with private packages.
+This option is the best because it has to be done only once and it works for installing existing projects that come with private packages.

 ### Method 2: Per-project install